 Brisbane skyline at night from Bowen Terrace

-How did I select these accommodations in Brisbane
+How I chose these Brisbane accommodations

 Rooftop views from FV by Peppers

-1. Brisbane City
+1. Brisbane City (CBD)

 Why stay in Brisbane City